deathbeds/urljsf/README.md

 ## Limitations

-- presently only the `bootstrap`-based theme for `react-json-schema-form` is provided
 - `react-json-schema-form` cannot represent all possible data structures, such as writing a _new_ JSON schema in JSON schema, or many features added after Draft 7
 - "advanced" YAML features such as anchors and tags are not supported
 - can only propose a single file per form
 - the [`sphinx`](#sphinx) integration can only target the `-b html` builder
+- the generated scripts _won't_ work when served from `file://` due to browser CORS headers requirements

 ## Install